18F/handbook/_pages/policies/employee-resources-policies/hiring-authorities.md

 tags:
 - Hiring
 - hiring
+- hiring paths
+- hiring authorities
 ---
-This page explains the different hiring path available to TTS
+This page explains the different hiring paths available to TTS

 ## [Different hiring paths within the federal government](https://www.usajobs.gov/Help/working-in-government/unique-hiring-paths/)

 ## Competitive
 Roles that are posted on USA Jobs that do not have term limits.
 These roles allow you to obtain competitive status
-* _In the competitive service, individuals must go through a competitive hiring process (i.e., [competitive examining](https://www.opm.gov/policy-data-oversight/hiring-information/competitive-hiring/)) before being appointed.
-This is open to all applicants_
+* In the competitive service, individuals must go through a competitive hiring process (i.e., [competitive examining](https://www.opm.gov/policy-data-oversight/hiring-information/competitive-hiring/)) before being appointed.
+This is open to all applicants
-	* _current or former federal employees who have worked in the competitive service, in a permanent appointment for a total of three years of qualifying service.
-Sometimes this is also called having 'status' or a 'career appointment'_.
+	* current or former federal employees who have worked in the competitive service, in a permanent appointment for a total of three years of qualifying service.
+Sometimes this is also called having 'status' or a 'career appointment'.

 * There are three ways we hire using the Competitive hiring authority:
   * **Delegated Examining**  allows applicants from outside the federal government to apply to career roles.
 These roles must be posted on USA Jobs and Veterans’ Preference applies.